Daryl Mack: Execution

 Not long after his death sentence, Mack voluntarily gave up all his appeals.
 He refused to give any interviews to the media while awaiting execution and had said in court statements that he would rather be executed than spend the rest of his life in prison.
 His execution was originally scheduled to be carried out on March 5, 2004, but it was put on hold until the court resolved his legal appeals.
 It was then scheduled to be carried out on December 1, 2005, but was stayed by the Supreme Court of Nevada.
 The stay was lifted in February 2006, and Mack was rescheduled for execution on April 26, 2006.

 On April 26, 2006, Mack was executed via lethal injection at Nevada State Prison.
 While in prison he converted to Islam and spent his final hours reading the Quran.
 His last meal was a fish fillet sandwich, french fries and a soft drink.

+The prosecutor on the case was Dan Greco, Chief Deputy District Attorney, Major Violators Unit, Washoe County District Attorney's Office.
+After being strapped to the table in the execution chamber, Mack lifted his head up, looked at the witnesses in the viewing area until he spotted Greco, and then flashed what veterans CBS reporter Bill Brown described as "a maniacal grin" toward Greco.
+The grin startled a number of other witnesses who stepped backwards.

-He was pronounced dead at 9:06 p.m. and his final words were "Allah is great, Allah is great."
+Mack was pronounced dead at 9:06 p.m. and his final words were "Allah is great, Allah is great."